jfasch/jfasch-home/trainings/material/soup/cmake/advanced/language-basics.rst

 * Passing multiline strings into commands
 * Much like multiline comments
-* Of limited use - formatted text blocks, mainly
+* Of limited use - pre-formatted text blocks, at most

 .. literalinclude:: language-basics/commands/bracket.cmake
    :language: cmake